Green tea extract benefit review

 Human research is still early, but the potential health benefits ascribed to green tea include antioxidant effects, cancer prevention, antiviral effects, blood thinning properties, improving cardiovascular health, slowing mental decline, enhancing weight loss and fat burner, arthritis protection, and protecting the skin from the damage caused by ionizing radiation.
-The compound EGCG has been shown to regulate dozens of disease-specific molecular targets.
 Long term human research is required before we determine the appropriate dosage and amount of green tea or extract required to provide these health benefits.
 But, in the meantime, there is no reason to ingest too much of it.

 Green tea and weight loss diet – a fat burner?

 Green tea consumption is reportedly associated with various health-promoting properties.
 For example, it has been shown to promote fat oxidation in humans at rest and to prevent obesity and improve insulin sensitivity in mice.

 Human studies regarding the benefit of green tea in weight loss have not shown consistent results.
 In one study mentioned below, daily consumption of green tea for 12 weeks reduced body fat but another study did not show weight loss with the use of green tea extract supplements.
-Green tea could enhance metabolism.
 Scientists are still evaluating whether a green tea pill by itself leads to weight loss.
 See below for more green tea and weight loss research information.
 If you plan to drink green tea for weight loss or take it as a diet pill, avoid drinking after mid afternoon or early evening so that your sleep is not disturbed.
 It is quite possible that the combination of green tea extract and other supplements that influence appetite or metabolism could lead to weight loss.